barto-ber/Machine-Learning-Projects/README.md

 - b_ML_weather_in_berlin_ger_1876-2019.ipynb

 Another one nice is the yellow taxi data set.
 Due to memory issues on my laptop I had to turn to a smaller set as for one month, but still it includes millions of rows.
 So here I learned a bit of Dask to accelerate the work.
 My task was also a regression model to find out the prices for taxi rides.
+- ny_yellow_taxi_2019.py

+Thre is also a project for NPL, which worked quite nice:
+- fake_news.py

 I wanted on the beginning after studiying with "Hands on ML" to try myself on a different housing dataset as shown in that book.
 So I found a german one dataset.
 It was not really similar, mostly just ads from biggest german apartment search website.
 Neverthless it was quite interesting task as well.
+- housing_de.py

 There are also the classic datasets like:
 - cancer dataset